pivot-access-ltd/bma-offline-docs/src/maas-concepts-and-terms-reference-5416.md

 <a href="#heading--allocated"><h3 id="heading--allocated">Allocated</h3></a>

 The node is allocated (reserved) to a MAAS user.
-See node action 'Acquire'.
+See node action 'Allocate'.

 <a href="#heading--broken"><h3 id="heading--broken">Broken</h3></a>